DylanBruner/cookieclickermodmenu/README.md

 You MUST type "javascript: " you may not copy and paste it, it will not work if you copy and paste it You may modify this as long as you don't repost it without a link to this gitub

+HELP:

+If you can't get the menu working or wan't to request a feature our Discord server is the best place discord.gg/CfeWysN